TITLE 23: EDUCATION AND CULTURAL RESOURCES

 a) The child receives services at home or in a hospital or other setting because he or she is unable to attend school elsewhere due to a medical condition.

-b) When an eligible student has a medical condition that will cause an absence for two or more consecutive weeks of school or ongoing intermittent absences, the IEP Team for that child shall consider the need for home or hospital services.
-Such consideration shall be based upon a written statement from a physician licensed to practice medicine in all its branches which specifies:
+b) When an eligible student has a medical condition that will cause an absence for two or more consecutive weeks of school or ongoing intermittent absences, as defined in Section 14-13.01(a) of the School Code [105 ILCS 5/14-13.01(a)], the IEP Team for that child shall consider the need for home or hospital services.
+The provision of home or hospital services shall be based upon a written statement from a physician licensed to practice medicine in all its branches that specifies:

 2) the impact on the child's ability to participate in education (the child's physical and mental level of tolerance for receiving educational services); and